-We generated revenue of \$11.1 million during the three months ended March 31, 2022, which represents an increase of \$2.1 million as compared to revenue of \$9.1 million during the three months ended March 31, 2021.
-For the three months ended March 31, 2022 and 2021, only 2.9% and 4.0%, respectively, of our revenue was generated from customers located outside of the United States.
+We generated revenue of \$11.7 million during the three months ended June 30, 2022, which represents an increase of \$3.4 million as compared to revenue of \$8.3 million during the three months ended June 30, 2021.
+For the three months ended June 30, 2022 and 2021, only 3.5% and 3.0%, respectively, of our revenue was generated from customers located outside of the United States.
+We generated revenue of \$22.8 million during the six months ended June 30, 2022, which represents an increase of \$5.4 million as compared to revenue of \$17.4 million during the six months ended June 30, 2021.
+For the six months ended June 30, 2022 and 2021, only 3.2% and 3.5%, respectively, of our revenue was generated from customers located outside of the United States.
 Our sales outside of the United States are denominated in U.S. Dollars.

-We had an operating loss of \$5.8 million during the three months ended March 31, 2022 compared to an operating loss of \$0.8 million during the three months ended March 31, 2021.
+We had an operating loss of \$6.6 million during the three months ended June 30, 2022, compared to an operating loss of \$2.5 million during the three months ended June 30, 2021.
+We had an operating loss of \$12.5 million during the six months ended June 30, 2022, compared to an operating loss of \$3.4 million during the six months ended June 30, 2021.
 We expect our expenses will continue to increase in future periods in connection with our ongoing activities as we:

-- attract, hire and retain qualified personnel; - invest in processes and infrastructure to enable manufacturing automation and expand capacity; - develop new products and services and create intellectual property; - build our brand, market and sell new and existing products and services; - · potentially acquire businesses or technologies to accelerate the growth of our business; and - function as a public company.
+- attract, hire and retain qualified personnel; - invest in processes and infrastructure to enable manufacturing automation and expand capacity; - develop new products and services and create intellectual property; - build our brand and market, and sell new and existing products and services; and - potentially acquire businesses or technologies to accelerate the growth of our business.

-We continue to closely monitor the impact of the COVID-19 pandemic on all aspects of our business, including the impact on our customers, employees, suppliers, vendors, business partners, and distribution channels.
-We are unable to predict the impact that the COVID-19 pandemic will have on our customers, vendors, suppliers, and other business partners, future financial position and operating results due to numerous uncertainties; however, any material effect on these factors could adversely impact us.
-Further, the impacts of a potential worsening of global economic conditions and the continued disruptions to, and volatility in, the credit and financial markets, rising inflation, as well as other unanticipated consequences remain unknown.
+We continue to closely monitor the impact of the COVID-19 pandemic on all aspects of our business, including the impact on our customers, employees, suppliers, business partners, and distribution channels.
+We are unable to predict the impact that the COVID-19 pandemic will have on our customers, employees, suppliers, business partners, and distribution channels, future financial position and operating results due to numerous uncertainties; however, any material effect on these factors could adversely impact us.

+Further, the impacts of a potential worsening of global economic conditions and the continued disruptions to, and volatility in, the credit and financial markets, rising inflation, supply chain constraints, as well as other unanticipated consequences remain unknown.